 I recently read a Christian article that emphasized our need to minimize our self-worth.
 We are called to die to ourselves and live for Christ.
 While this may be true, (God hates pride) something struck me as I was reading his words.
-In our attempt to be humble and “die to ourselves,” we have become a people who pride themselves on low self-esteem and worth.
-We equate humility with thinking lowly of ourselves.
-But the truth is that we are God’s treasure.
+In our attempt to be humble and “die to ourselves,” have we become a people who pride themselves on low self-esteem and worth?
+Do we equate humility with thinking lowly of ourselves?
+The truth is that we are God’s treasure.
 Low self-worth was never His intention for His people.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 A quick Bible study of our identity in Christ reveals the following truths: